-Business and Professions Code 2052 is the California statute that makes it a crime to engage in the unauthorized practice of medicine without a valid license.
-This offense encompasses practicing, attempting to practice, or advertising oneself as practicing, any system of treating an illness or affliction.
+California Business and Professions Code 2052 makes it a crime to engage in the unauthorized practice of medicine without a valid license.
+This is defined as practicing, attempting to practice, or advertising oneself as practicing, any system of treating an illness or affliction.
 Prosecutors can charge this section as a misdemeanor or a felony and a conviction carries up to 3 years in jail.

 Specifically, California law prohibits the following activities if they are undertaken without a valid professional license: